Diocese of Tagbilaran

-The Diocese of Tagbilaran is a Latin Catholic ecclesiastical territory or diocese of the Catholic Church in the Philippines, headquartered in Tagbilaran, Bohol.
-It is one of two dioceses in the province of Bohol, the other being the Diocese of Talibon.
+The Diocese of Tagbilaran is a Latin Catholic diocese of the Catholic Church in the Philippines, headquartered in Tagbilaran City.
+It is one of two dioceses in the national province of Bohol, the other being the Diocese of Talibon.
 Both dioceses are suffragan to the Archdiocese of Cebu.
-The see is currently sede vacante (since 16 July 2025).
-Currently headed by Fr.
-Gerardo Saco Jr. as Diocesan Administrator.
+The see is currently headed by its diocesan administrator, Gerardo Saco Jr..